pvpscript/lspac/README.md

 Set the output fields list (for more information, refer to `lspac --help`).

+`-p, --pkg-delim CHAR`

+Set the delimiter used between each prompted package.

 `-r, --root PATH`

 Set the filesystem root dir.